asisaa/13kGame/postmortem.md

 With what I learned, now I feel ready to add more levels to my game or bring "Bo the dog" to his next adventure.

 #### 5. Do it!
 What ever you dream of doing in your live, even if you are a totally beginner, do it!
 I had so much fun developing this game and I feel full of energy for more.
+Read more in my [README](README.md)